 We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for the management of the Alpine Resort Goies of Larcher Ltd. The use of the Internet pages of the Alpine Resort Goies of Larcher Ltd is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+Data protection is of a particularly high priority for the management of the Alpine Resort Goies of Goies GmbH.
+The use of the Internet pages of the Alpine Resort Goies of Goies GmbH is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

-The data protection declaration of the Alpine Resort Goies of Larcher Ltd is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of the Alpine Resort Goies of Goies GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms: